BawCOS/ex-kaggle-competition/instructions.md

 component of the competition, we need to select a scoring metric, we need to provide the solution file, and we need to give an example of a valid submission.
 For the scoring metric, select "CategorizationAccuracy."
 This can be found my clicking the drop-down in the "Scoring Metric" box.
-Aftering taking this action, your page should look like this
+After taking this action, your page should look like this
 ![category-acc](figures/category-acc.PNG).

 Next we need to upload the solution file.
 This can be found in the file `data/solution_file.csv` in the [data](/data) folder which is provided with the repository.
-To uplaod the file click "Upload solution file" and provide a link to the solution file.
+To upload the file click "Upload solution file" and provide a link to the solution file.
 If this was done correctly, you should see ![solution-file-res](figures/solution-file-result.PNG).